Cherryderry

-Cherryderry (Charadary, Carridary) was a blended fabric with silk warp and cotton weft, typically with a stripe or check pattern.
+Cherryderry (also spelled Charadary or Carridary) was a blended fabric composed of a silk warp and a cotton weft, commonly woven with striped or checked pattern.

 History

-Cherryderry was a 17th-century fabric.
-Cherryderry was a textile variety in Colonial America.
-Cherryderry was produced with raw materials imported from India.
+Cherryderry dates to the 17th century fabric and was among the textile varieties known in Colonial America.
+The fabric was produced using raw materials imported from India.

 Use

 Cherryderry was used for Ladies' dresses and handkerchiefs.